Lombiq/Helpful-Extensions/Readme.md

 Gives all external links the `target="_blank"` attribute.

-### Workflows
+### Reset Password activity

-Adds useful Workflows activities.

-- GenerateResetPasswordTask: Generates a reset password token for the user found in the Workflow context or the current user.
-The token is set to the Workflow properties to the `ResetPasswordToken` key.
-It also generates a URL for the built-in reset password page; it'll be set to the `ResetPasswordUrl` key.
-If you want to use the URL, make sure you have the Reset Password feature enabled and you have allowed users to reset their password by going to Admin UI > Security > Settings > Reset Password > tick "Allow the users to reset their password".
+Adds a workflow activity that generates a reset password token for the specified user.
+You can define the source of the User object or ID using activity parameters.
+It will set the token or the URL to the workflow context to a key that you define as an activity parameter.

 ## Contributing and support